mattbroph/bassTracker/projectPlan.md

 1. Code reviews and any items that need attention

 - [ ] Perform code reviews
+- [ ] All test plans
+- [ ] Add logging
 - [ ] Update journal time log
+- [ ] Update session check sending to index.jsp to a properties variable - and dupe code in checkpoint 3

 ### Week 15
 - [ ] Implement Feedback from Week 14 review